BIMCO's position on "Shipping industry’s resilience to COVID-19 disruption " has been approved by the BIMCO Board of Directors.

 As international travel is expected to be resumed as more and more people in the world are vaccinated against COVID-19, universal documentation of immunisation status becomes relevant.
 Work is underway by several organisations to develop smart applications to facilitate fraud free evidence for travellers.
 These initiatives are important for the shipping industry as well.

-The pandemic has shown that hardly any nation in the world recognises the basic needs of the shipping industry to keep the trade flowing during an extended period of restrictions to people movement in and between countries.
-The industry leverage at government level and with national health authorities needs improvement.
+The pandemic has shown that hardly any nation in the world recognises the basic humanitarian requirements of the seafarer necessary to keep the global trade flowing during an extended period of restrictions.
+The industry leverage at government level and with national health authorities is poor.
 Governments have not responded well to the shipping industry’s calls for urgent action.

 This situation needs to change.